raindropio/help/docs/getting-started/about/index.md

 </summary>

 You can use Raindrop.io to plan anything; from photoshoots, to home renovation.
-We’ve even known people use Raindrop.io to plan their wedding.
+We’ve even known people who use Raindrop.io to plan their weddings.

 I’m planning a travel, and I’ve been mapping out where we are going to be sleeping, eating, dancing, and driving on Raindrop.io.